 - 1. Ambient Monitoring - a.
 Routine effort to collect information about the physical, chemical, and biological characteristics of streams. - b.
 Monitoring occurs at fixed stations over time to document status and trends.
 Fulfilled through OCC's Rotating Basin Monitoring Program (RBMP) through which approximately 250 sites are monitored for 24 months on a rotational basis every five years. - c.
 Includes collection of physical, chemical, instream habitat, and biological data. - d.
 Fulfills the Clean Water Act Section 319 mandate, "to monitor and assess the State's waters for the effects of NPS pollution." - e.
-Primary reporting of assessment results occurs in OCC's Rotating Basin final reports (https://www.ok.gov/conservation/Agency Divisions/Water Quality Division/WQ Monitoring/WQ A ssessment Rotating Basin Monitoring Program.html) and in the State's biennial Integrated Report.

-2. Diagnostic Monitoring

-a.
-Designed to examine issues discovered during ambient monitoring.
+Primary reporting of assessment results occurs in OCC's Rotating Basin final reports (https://conservation.ok.gov/wq-statewide-rotating-basin-monitoring-program/) and in the State's biennial Integrated Report. - 2.
+Diagnostic Monitoring - a.
+Designed to examine issues discovered during ambient monitoring. - b.

-- b.
 Involves more refined sampling to determine suspected NPS pollution problems, identify most probable sources, and more accurately document cause(s) and effect(s) of discovered issues. - c.
-May include land use assessment, modeling, more intensive water quality and biological assessments.

-3. Implementation Monitoring
+May include land use assessment, modeling, more intensive water quality and biological assessments. - 3.
+Implementation Monitoring - a.

-- a.
 Designed to determine the effects of conservation practices on water quality. - b.
-Involves sampling before and after implementation efforts. - c.
-Includes physical, chemical, and/or biological assessments and often involves use of automated sampling devices to collect continuous flow weighted samples.
+Involves sampling before and after implementation efforts.

-4. Reference Condition Monitoring

-- Designed to determine what conditions a healthy waterbody should exhibit as a scientific basis for comparison. - b.
+- c.
+Includes physical, chemical, and/or biological assessments and often involves use of automated sampling devices to collect continuous flow weighted samples. - 4.
+Reference Condition Monitoring - a.
+Designed to determine what conditions a healthy waterbody should exhibit as a scientific basis for comparison. - b.
 Data collection ensures sufficient physical, chemical, and biological assessments to facilitate a ranking process for determination of high quality sites. - c.
-Reference monitoring data will be made available to OWRB to help establish/refine biological criteria as part of State Water Quality Standards.

-5. Volunteer Monitoring
+Reference monitoring data will be made available to DEQ to help establish/refine biological criteria as part of State Water Quality Standards. - 5.
+Volunteer Monitoring - a.

-- a.
 Designed to provide a continuing opportunity for applied water quality and environmental education. - b.
 Volunteers are trained and certified for collection of select physical, chemical, and biological data used for basic assessment and general trend monitoring.
 OCC staffers supervise all biological collections at volunteer sites, allowing this information to be used for waterbody assessments.